 Peace Bridge by Santiago Calatrava

-As a red beauty crossing the Bow River in the North of Calgary, the Peace Bridge was one of our favorite architectonical sights and landmarks of the Canadian City.
+As a red beauty crossing the Bow River in the North of Calgary, the Peace Bridge was one of our favorite architectonic sights and landmarks of the Canadian City.
 The remarkable bridge opened its way in 2012 for cyclists and pedestrians.
-And even during winter time when we biked the city of Calgary, the bridge in front of the stunning backdrop of Calgary’s skyline is a perfect photo motive during a Photo Tour Parks Public Art Downtown Calgary Alberta.
+And even during wintertime when we biked the city of Calgary, the bridge in front of the stunning backdrop of Calgary’s skyline is a perfect photo motive during a Photo Tour Parks Public Art Downtown Calgary Alberta.

 Biking further along the Bow River, we found more to discover.
-For example the public art with jungle animals beneath the Reconciliation Bridge.
+For example, the public art with jungle animals beneath the Reconciliation Bridge.
 Or the “Bloom” sculpture by the Montreal artist Michel de Broin on St. Patrick’s Island Park.
-Keep your eyes open and you will see the beauty of Calgary in between the gigantic skyscrapers, the oil cities and first nations past and the rising food and brewery culture of Alberta.
-Back in the city center of Downtown Calgary, walk Stephen Avenue (8th Ave) to see some historical buildings, shopping centers and the bronze statue “The Conversation” by William McElcheran from 1981.
-And keep your eyes open: there is even more throughout whole Calgary.
+Keep your eyes open, and you will see the beauty of Calgary in between the gigantic skyscrapers, the oil cities, and first nations past, and the rising food and brewery culture of Alberta.
+Back in the city center of Downtown Calgary, walk Stephen Avenue (8th Ave) to see some historical buildings, shopping centers, and the bronze statue “The Conversation” by William McElcheran from 1981.
+And keep your eyes open: there is even more throughout the whole Calgary.

 Photo Tour Parks Public Art Downtown Calgary Alberta: